lnc-lt/lnclt-arch/installation/installation/Notes.md

-If in doubt, follow the [Arch installation guide](https://wiki.archlinux.org/index.php/Installation_guide)
+When in doubt, follow the [Arch installation guide](https://wiki.archlinux.org/index.php/Installation_guide)

-Done:

 # Preparation/Base installation
 This _needs_ to happen from another system.